Peter’s Story Part 7

 We had gone to a beach a little south of Ulladulla and arrived just before dawn.
 It was one of those perfect mornings.
 The sun was just rising when we hit the water and we had the beach to ourselves.
 The sea was mirror smooth and you could easily see the bottom.
 The red clouds reflected like patchwork on the mirrored water.
 The waves were absolutely perfect and the swell was just the way I like it, not too small and not too big.
 I was sitting on my board waiting for a wave, totally immersed in the beauty of the situation.
 Something made me turn and coming towards me, about a metre away, I saw a fin.
 Well, to say I shit myself is an understatement.
 My legs simultaneously headed skyward just as “Jaws” passed within millimeters of my board.
 It was then I recognized that it was just a dolphin.
 What happened next was remarkable.
 Every time we caught a wave, as soon as we stood on our board, a dolphin would nudge it sending us sprawling into the water.
 There were perhaps a dozen dolphins and they played with us for almost an hour.
 If we stayed lying on our board they would let us go but as soon as we stood up they would knock us down.
 It was truly an exhilarating experience and one of my most treasured moments.

 The French embassy lost one of its secretaries and Christian was asked if she wanted the job.
 These jobs were highly prized, well paid and generally led to travel to other embassies across the globe.
 Before she left Milton Black, Christian asked if he could tell her about her future.
-At the time I thought nothing of it except for a skeptic’s interest.
+At the time I thought nothing of it except for a sceptic’s interest.
 In hindsight he was extremely accurate and foresaw events in her life that were uncanny.
 I could see Christian’s long term future being mapped out and the initial magic we shared was mellowing; at least on my side.